lohedges/slsm/README.md

 ## Completed

 ### Mesh
-Stores and initialises the two-dimensional finite element mesh.
+Stores and initialises the two-dimensional fixed-grid mesh.
 This creates the required elements and nodes and stores information regarding their connectivity.
 Support is provided for periodic and non-periodic meshes.
+Note that this is not the finite-element mesh, which may be of a different geometry or resolution.

 ### LevelSet
 Holds information relating to the level set function.
 Methods are